seananderson/portfolio-review/ms.md

 biogeography asks what we would observe if species were functionally equivalent.
 We can think of this neutral community as an undiversified portfolio and compare it to observed communities to examine the benefit of functional diversity.
-This comparison is analogous to the portfolio-effect metric in recent literature [e.g. @doak1998; @schindler2010; @anderson2013].
+This comparison is analogous to the ecological portfolio-effect metric [e.g. @doak1998; @schindler2010; @anderson2015].

 Finally, a variety of mechanisms can generate ecological portfolio diversification (Table \ref{tab:theory}).
 For instance, intraspecific trait